drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 1: COX-2

-In this example the substitution by a chlorine atom leads to a compound which is by far more potent than the unsubstituted derivative.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-1-cox-2-a6b1f660'><i class='fa fa-play' aria-hidden='true'></i></button>In this example the substitution by a chlorine atom leads to a compound which is by far more potent than the unsubstituted derivative.
 This can be interpreted by the existence of an empty space corresponding to the volume of a chlorine atom.
 The introduction of a chlorine atom can increase the binding affinity by establishing additional van der Waals interactions with the protein.
 Other reasons may be due to changes in the volume, the conformation or in the physico-chemical properties of the molecule.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[affinity]: The affinity of a ligand is its ability to bind to its biological target.